[DIY] Solar Inverter Sizing and Installation Complete Step By Step Guide

 Solar Energy Inverter Sizing

 You’ve decided to go solar.
-You’ve picked out the sleek panels for your roof, crunched the numbers on your energy bill, and you’re ready to harness the sun.
-But there is a silent, brainy hero in this system that most people overlook: The Inverter.
+You’ve picked out the sleek panels for your roof, worried about the numbers on your energy bill, and you’re ready to harness the sun.
+But there is a silent, kay player in this system that most people overlook: The Inverter.

 Think of solar panels as the heart pumping out DC (Direct Current) electricity.
-The inverter is the brain—converting that raw power into the AC (Alternating Current) your coffee maker and TV actually understand.
+The inverter is the brain—converting that raw power into the AC (Alternating Current) your cooker and TV actually understand.

 If you size it wrong or install it poorly, those expensive panels are just fancy roof decorations.
 Here is how to get it right.

-Part 1: The Goldilocks Principle (Sizing Your Inverter)
+Part 1: The No 1 Rule (Sizing Your Inverter)

 The biggest mistake new solar owners make is assuming the inverter must exactly match the total wattage of their panels.
 Wrong.
 It is a ratio game.